ShettyGaneshprasad/SDMCET-Assist/README.md

 # SDMCET Assist Android App.

-This is an Anroid App for SDM College of Engineering and Technology, Dharwad.
+This is an Android App for SDM College of Engineering and Technology, Dharwad.

 Which gives all information about the college to its Student, Faculty and even visitors of the college.